 Given that disqualifications can be me made for both technical and disciplinary reasons, it is very important that the reason for a disqualification is always indicated in the results.
-This is achieved by always state they Rule under which the athletes was disqualified next to the symbol DQ
+This is achieved by always stating the Rule under which the athletes was disqualified next to the symbol DQ.

 5. A Technical Information Centre (TIC) will be established for competitions held under Rules 1.1(a), (b), (c), (f) and (g) and is recommended for other competitions held over more than one day.
-The main function of the TIC is to ensure smooth communication between each team delegation, the organisers, the Technical Delegates and the competition administration regarding technical and other matters relating to the competition.
+The main function of the TIC is to ensure smooth communication between each team delegation, the organisers, the Technical

+Delegates and the competition administration regarding technical and other matters relating to the competition.

 An effectively managed Technical Information Centre will significantly assist in the delivery of a high quality competition organisation.
 The TIC Manager should have excellent knowledge of the Rules and equally importantly of the specific Regulations for the particular competition.
-The hours of operation of the TIC should reflect the hours of the

-The hours of operation of the TIC should reflect the hours of the competition plus some periods of time before and after when there will need to be interaction between the various parties, particularly between the team delegations and the organisers.
+The hours of operation of the TIC should reflect the hours of the competition plus some periods of time before and after when there will need to be interaction between the various parties, particularly between the team delegations and the Organisers.
 It is common, although not essential, for larger events to have "branches" of the TIC (sometimes called Sport Information Desks) in the main athlete accommodation locations.
 If this is the case, there must be excellent communication between the SID(s) and the TIC.